theoferguson/theo-ferguson-vendrix-technical-challenge/backend/readme.md

 This guide is an example of how to develop a function in Typescript with the a basic node express server.

-The frontend challenge consists of a basic form to gather data for a new user.
 The tech stack used includes:

 - node
 - express